 - (a) Presentence Investigation.
 Upon conviction by trial or plea, a court shall order that defendant not leave the District of Arizona without prior authorization until having been interviewed by a Probation Officer. - (b) Appeals.
-In all cases where a defendant has been sentenced to a period of probation, and files a notice of appeal, the period of probation and supervision shall begin on the date of judgment, notwithstanding the pendency of the appeal. - (c) Petition for Disclosure of Presentence or Probation Records.
-No confidential records of this Court maintained by the Probation Office, including presentence and probation supervision records, shall be sought by any applicant except pursuant to the provisions under General Order 05-12, Testimony of Judiciary Personnel and Production of Judiciary Records in Legal Proceedings.
+In all cases where a defendant has been sentenced to a period of probation, and files a notice of appeal, the period of probation and supervision shall begin on the date of judgment, notwithstanding the pendency of the appeal.

-(d) Preparation and Use of Presentence Reports.
+(c) Preparation and Use of Presentence Reports.

 - (1) Plea agreements, whether a public record or sealed by order of the Court, shall be made available to the Probation Office for the District of Arizona, for the limited use of the Probation Officer preparing the presentence report and exercising probation supervision. - (2) Unless the Court directs otherwise, the Probation Officer shall disclose the sentencing recommendation as part of the initial and final presentence reports.
 The Probation Office shall disclose the initial and final presentence reports to the defendant's attorney or to the defendant, if pro per, and to the United States Attorney.
 The defendant's attorney may provide a copy to the defendant. - (3) The Probation Office will file under seal the original (final) copy of the presentence report on behalf of the Clerk of the Court.
 When a request is made to the Clerk's Office to view a copy of the presentence report, the request shall be referred to the Probation Office.
-If appropriate, the Probation Office shall prepare for the requestor a copy of the presentence report exclusive of the Rule 32(d)(3), Fed.R.Crim.P., information.

-(4) Nothing in this Local Rule shall prohibit the Probation Office from disclosing the presentence report to an Arizona Superior Court Probation Office if that office agrees in writing, on a form approved by the Chief Judge of this Court, to maintain confidentiality of matters so specified by this Court.
+If appropriate, the Probation Office shall prepare for the requestor a copy of the presentence report exclusive of the Rule 32(d)(3), Fed.R.Crim.P., information. - (4) Nothing in this Local Rule shall prohibit the Probation Office from disclosing the presentence report to an Arizona Superior Court Probation Office if that office agrees in writing, on a form approved by the Chief Judge of this Court, to maintain confidentiality of matters so specified by this Court.